getodk/docs/docs/tutorial-shared-choices.rst

 You can see the completed form `here <https://docs.google.com/spreadsheets/d/1jasKtn2KeGjrp5hGDEmkOUzDhKwu2x3O3r05QBC6HSI/edit?gid=1068911091#gid=1068911091>`_.

 Site selection now behaves like an open select: new values can be dynamically added to the choice list instead of selecting an existing option.
 This is very similar to adding an "Add site" form like we did above.
-For Entities like ``sites`` that don't have a lot of properties, the choice between the two form design options should generally be led by what feels more comfortable for the people doing the field work.
+For Entities like ``sites`` that don't have a lot of properties, the choice between the two form design options should generally be led by what feels more comfortable for the field team.
 For Entities with many properties, you will generally find it easier to have a separate form for adding new ones.

 Key takeaways
 ~~~~~~~~~~~~~

-In this tutorial, you used Entity Lists to centralize shared choices across forms, keeping data consistent and reducing maintenance work.
-You also saw how Entities can be created either through dedicated management forms or directly within existing workflows, giving you flexibility to design experiences that fit your field teams and data collection needs.
+In this tutorial, you used Entity Lists to centralize shared choices across forms, keeping data consistent and reducing maintenance.
+You also saw how Entities can be created either through dedicated forms or directly within existing workflows, giving you flexibility to design experiences that fit your field teams and data collection needs.

 Your turn
 ~~~~~~~~~